ralphcomplido/accounting-app/docs/common-scenarios/adding-profile-fields.md

       ...
     ```

+9. Open `Identity/Dto/Request/RegisterRequestDto.cs`.
+This is the DTO submitted by users registering an account on the site.
+10. Add fields for the first and last name.

+    ```csharp
+    public class RegisterRequestDto
+    {
+      public required string FirstName { get; set; }
+      public required string LastName { get; set; }
+      ...
+    ```

 {: .note}
 If there were other DTOs for `ApplicationUser`, such as those used by the `PublicService` or `UserService` services, then those would need to be updated as well.